TailorHub-Mad/swift-coffees/README-VERCEL.md

-# Swift Coffees - Vercel Deployment Guide
+# Swift Coffees - Vercel Serverless

-This application has been refactored to run as a serverless function on Vercel with automated weekly cron scheduling.
+A minimal serverless application that automatically creates weekly coffee chat groups in Slack with Google Meet integration.
+Runs on Vercel with cron scheduling.

 ## 🚀 Quick Deployment